monkey-projects/monkeyci/docs/security.md

 can also contact the API to decrypt it.
 It will then use the DEK to decrypt environment variables before passing them to the container itself.

-When using ssh keys to check out a private repository, the key is decrypted using the same DEK before invoking the `git clone` command.
+When using ssh keys to check out a private repository, the ssh keys are fetched directly from the database using the API, which is using TLS so it's already secure.
+Similarly, the build script retrieves the parameters using an API call.
+But when a container job is started, the environment variables are included in the event, so they should be re-encrypted at this point, only to be decrypted when they are passed to the container.

 ### Data at Rest